adri326/no-stm32cube/README.md

 To debug, you will first need to run `make openocd`.
 This will call `openocd`, which will act as a bridge between `gdb` and the chip.
 Next, run `make gdb` while `make openocd` is running.
 You should then be able to `continue` the code and see it run.

+The `DEBUG` flag in the makefile toggles between a debug build and a release build.
+It is set to 1 by default.
+If you do change it, then you should re-run the compilation with `make --always-make`, so that it correctly applies the new setting to every file.

+When building in debug mode, the macros will be exported in the `.elf` file.
+These will be available in gdb as soon as you have `continue`d the code.

 ## Project structure

-Pardon how messy this repository is, I'm making my best given the mess that STMicro made available to me.
+Please pardon how messy this repository is, I'm making my best given the mess that STMicro made available to me.

 The HAL files for the stm32f4 chip are in `stm32f4/`.
 The makefile compiles all of the `.c` files in this folder by default, but you might want to pick and choose which you need.

-The `Makefile` glues all of it together.
-It is split in several sections.
+The `Makefile` glues everything together; it is split in several sections.
 You should start by modifying the *User section*, then work your way down to the other sections as your needs evolve.

 Alternatively, you should be able to easily tweak the Makefile of [jeremyherbert/stm32-templates](https://github.com/jeremyherbert/stm32-templates/tree/master/stm32f4-discovery) to match the structure of this project.